Write us

 Sacsayhuaman opens its doors from 7 a.m. at 6 p.m.

-It is the most complete ticket as it includes more attractions (16).
-It is valid for 10 days from the date of purchase.
+It is the most complete ticket because it includes more attractions (16).
+It is valid for 10 days from the day it is purchased.
+Here are the attractions included in the ticket:

 • In Cusco: the Museum of Contemporary Art, the Museum of Regional History, the Museum of Popular Art, the Monument to Pachacutec, the Qosqo Music and Traditional Dance Center, the Qoricancha Museum.